-7.1 The allegations referred for investigation relate to the conduct of Councillor Gillard towards other Town Councillors and the Town Clerk.
-The allegations also relate to the disclosure of confidential information.
+7.1 The allegations referred for investigation relate to the conduct of Councillor O'Nolan towards other Town Councillors and the Town Clerk.
+The allegations also relate to the disclosure of confidential information and inappropriate comments reported in the San Francisco Chronical.